 If you’re visiting churches, look out for recitals and similar there.

-I already mentioned Karlskirche and Peterskirche (which also has regular organ recitals) for their light classical ensembles.
+I already mentioned Karlskirche, Annakirche, Kapuzinerkirche and Peterskirche above for their light classical ensembles.

-All the above and other central places of worship usually have a special programme of advent concerts during the Christmas period.
-For example:
+All these churches and other central places of worship usually have a special programme of advent concerts during the weeks leading up to Christmas.

-Another tip is the Hofburgkapelle, whose Sunday Holy Mass services include church music provided by one of Vienna’s most prestigious musical institutions: the Wiener Hofmusikkapelle (Imperial Court Music Ensemble).
+Another tip is the Hofburgkapelle, whose Sunday Holy Mass services include church music provided by one of Vienna’s most prestigious, yet relatively unknown, musical institutions.

 The Vienna Boys’ Choir